Suns vs. Clippers Player Props Betting Odds

-Bookmakers have set player props for Kawhi Leonard, Devin Booker and others when the Los Angeles Clippers visit the Phoenix Suns at Footprint Center on Wednesday at 9:00 PM ET.
+Bookmakers have set player props for Kawhi Leonard and others when the Los Angeles Clippers host the Phoenix Suns at Crypto.com Arena on Monday at 10:30 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!